 On-the-Job Training

-Of course, you’ll go through on-the-job training just like you would for any other type of position.
+Of course, you’ll go through on-the-job training just like any other type of position.
 This training often replaces taking a college course, but there’s no harm in going through both.
-In fact, your qualifications will increase from doing both.
+Your qualifications will increase from doing both.

 You’ll also be trained in the following areas: